Eastern brown snake: Scalation

 The number and arrangement of scales on a snake's body are a key element of identification to species level.
 The eastern brown snake has 17 rows of dorsal scales at midbody, 192 to 231 ventral scales, 45 to 75 divided subcaudal scales (occasionally some of the anterior ones are undivided), and a divided anal scale.
 Its mouth is bordered by six supralabial scales above, and seven (rarely eight) sublabial scales below.
 Its nasal scale is almost always undivided, and rarely partly divided.
 Each eye is bordered posteriorly by two or rarely three postocular scales.

 Distribution and habitat

 The eastern brown snake is found along the east coast of Australia, from Malanda in far north Queensland, along the coasts and inland ranges of Queensland, New South Wales, Victoria, and to the Yorke Peninsula in South Australia.
-Disjunct populations occur on the Barkly Tableland and the MacDonnell Ranges in the Northern Territory. and the far east of the Kimberley in Western Australia, and discontinuously in parts of New Guinea, specifically northern Milne Bay Province and Central Province in Papua New Guinea, and the Merauke region of Papua Province, in the Indonesian part of New Guinea.
+Disjunct populations occur on the Barkly Tableland and the MacDonnell Ranges in the Northern Territory. and the far east of the Kimberley in Western Australia, and discontinuously in parts of New Guinea, specifically northern Milne Bay Province and Central Province in Papua New Guinea, and the Merauke region of South Papua, in the Indonesian part of New Guinea.
 It is common in southeastern Queensland between Ipswich and Beenleigh.